 Often found in apartments or smaller homes, vented clothes dryers feature a small hole or vent to expel moisture and air.
 This design makes them suitable for spaces without a dedicated laundry room, as they can be wall-mounted.

-The operation is quite straightforward: the dryer draws in air from the surroundings, heats it up, and circulates it through the clothes.
-This air, now laden with moisture from the clothes, is then expelled through the vent.
+The operation is relatively straightforward: the dryer draws in air from the surroundings, heats it, and circulates it through the clothes.
+Now laden with moisture from the clothes, the air is expelled through the vent.

 Reasons to buy: